Eric Winston: Arizona Cardinals

 Winston signed a one-year contract with the Arizona Cardinals on July 25, 2013.

 Seattle Seahawks

 Winston signed a one-year contract with the Seattle Seahawks on July 29, 2014.
 Winston failed to make the final 53-man roster, and was released on August 30, 2014.

 Cincinnati Bengals

 Winston signed a one-year contract with the Cincinnati Bengals on December 2, 2014.

 On March 9, 2016, the Bengals re-signed Winston to a one-year, $1.09 million contract.

 On March 10, 2017, the Bengals re-signed Winston to his third consecutive one-year contract.
 He was released on September 2, 2017.
-He was re-signed by the Bengals on November 8, 2017 after Jake Fisher went down with an illness.
+He was re-signed by the Bengals on November 8, 2017.

 NFL Players Association

 In March 2014, Winston was elected president of the National Football League Players Association (NFLPA), succeeding Domonique Foxworth.
 Prior to being elected president, Winston had been involved with the NFLPA in other capacities, including being elected as a co-alternate NFLPA representative for the Houston Texans in 2010 and serving on committees for agent discipline and finance.
 He was also vocal during the 2011 NFL lockout.
 Winston has stated that his first priorities for his presidency will be player health and safety, financial literacy, and workplace conditions, especially in the locker room.
 He was succeeded by J. C. Tretter in March 2020.